Ouachita Baptist University: Athletics

 OBU fields intercollegiate men's teams in baseball, basketball, football, soccer, swimming, tennis, cross country, and wrestling.
 Women's sports include basketball, cross country, soccer, softball, swimming, tennis and volleyball.

 The school mascot is the Tiger, and colors are purple and gold.
-As of fall 2011, Ouachita began competition in the Great American Conference, after previously being a member of the Gulf South Conference.
-The Great American Conference consists of six schools from Arkansas and 6 schools from Oklahoma.
-The football Tigers were the conference champions of the inaugural 2011 season as well as the 2014, 2017, 2018, and 2019 conference champions.
+As of fall 2011, Ouachita began competition in the Great American Conference.

+The Tigers football team were the conference champions of the inaugural 2011 season and the 2014, 2017, 2018, and 2019 seasons.
 In wrestling, a sport not sponsored by the GAC, OBU competes as a single-sport member of the Great Lakes Valley Conference.

-Ouachita's men's tennis team earned four consecutive GAC tennis championships, women's soccer won the GAC championship in 2014 and 2021 and men's soccer won the inaugural GAC men's soccer championship in 2015.
-The men's basketball team has earned conference championships in 2013, 2015, and 2016.

 In 2010, Ouachita Baptist was the first university in Arkansas to offer an NCAA wrestling program.
 Dallas Smith, a four-time All-American, earned the program's first national title at the NCAA Division II National Championships in 2015.

-Ouachita has an intense crosstown rivalry with Henderson State University, a public university located across a small ravine from the Ouachita campus.
-The annual "Battle of the Ravine" between the two schools is the fifth-oldest football rivalry in college sports.
-The teams first met in 1895.

-The Ouachita Tigers competed in national tournaments in men's basketball, swimming and wrestling in 2016.
-Other successful teams on the national level include the 2009 women's basketball team, reaching the Sweet 16 in the NCAA Division II Women's Basketball National Tournament, and the 2009 swimming teams, with the men's team finishing fifth in Division II and the women's team sixth.
-The 2008 Ouachita baseball team finished second in the NCAA Division II World Series.

-Several intramural sports are also available for both men and women.
-These include football, basketball, softball, volleyball, dodgeball, innertube water polo and tennis.